asi345/Intel-SGX-Enclave-Application/README.md

 # Intel-SGX-Enclave-Application

-My solution to 3rd project of the course System Security Autumn Semester 2022.
+My solution to 3rd project of the course System Security Autumn Semester 2022 in ETH Zurich.
 I implemented 2 untrusted applications and 2 enclave applications in Intel SGX.
 The applications firstly communicate each other to compute a symmetrich shared key using Diffie-Hellman Key Exchange protocol with identity authentication.
 Then, App2 proves to App1 that he/she can compute the addition of 2 integers.
 For this, App1 sens two